ianhussey/blogdown-site/content/posts/2025-08-11-postpublication-peerreview-should-focus-on-highly-influential-articles/index.md

 ### Skew in citations

 Citations are *extremely* skewed: the vast majority of published articles are cited very few times, with a tiny minority being cited a lot ([Radicchi et al., 2008](https://doi.org/10.1073/pnas.0806977105)).
 What about in psychology specifically?
-Using the March 2025 Crossref database, [Jamie Cummins](https://bsky.app/profile/jamiecummins.bsky.social) and I extracted all publications in all psychology journals and their citation counts.
+Using the March 2025 CrossRef database, [Jamie Cummins](https://bsky.app/profile/jamiecummins.bsky.social) and I extracted all publications in all psychology journals and their citation counts.

 The modal number of citations of psychology articles is zero.

 In fact, receiving just a single citation put an article in the 30th percentile of articles published in the last decade.

-Just like with wealth inequality [Bernie Sanders' voice intensifies], the top 1% of articles have attract a very disproportionate number of citations.
-So much so that I had to make a second subplot for them to make the plot make sense.
+The top 1% of articles attract a very disproportionate number of citations.
+So much so that I had to make a second subplot for them to make the plot make sense:

 <br>